roman-milk/roman-milk.github.io/rileys-bar.md

+===

- ****** Riley's Bar Ch.
-03 ****** byJust_Plain_Bob© For the next couple of days I was bummed at myself for not saying "Just minutes from here" that night at Denny's.
+For the next couple of days I was bummed at myself for not saying "Just minutes from here" that night at Denny's.
 When I finally became convinced that Karen wasn't going to return my calls I shook it off and looked around.
 Leslie had pointed me at Betsy and I thought 'why not give it a shot' to myself.
 I really wasn't in any mood to work hard at getting something going and Leslie had indicated that Betsy would jump at a chance to go out with me.

  Tuesday Betsy and two of the other girls were already sitting at the tables with the guys from Woodbine when I got there.
 The seat next to Betsy was empty so I took it and joined in on the conversation.
 Phil got up and put some money in the jukebox and when the music started I asked Betsy if she would like to dance and she said yes.